Are Your Emails Being Ignored?

 It isn’t always personal…

 In many cases, the person you emailed isn’t sitting there thinking, “I’m going to ignore them!”.
 They are living their life, dealing with their concerns and challenges.
-Maybe they don’t want to burden you with that right now, so it is easier not to respond.
+Perhaps they don’t want to burden you with that right now, so it’s easier not to respond.

 Then some are away from their computers.
 Or are dealing with difficult times and don’t feel like communicating.
-Unfortunately, that’s pretty common right now.
+You never know what is going on on the other side of your message.

-So try to think beyond the fact that you want a reply before assuming why you don’t have that reply.
+So, try to think beyond the fact that you want a reply before assuming why you haven’t received it.
 It may not be about you.

 Before getting upset, stop and ask yourself: